OpenResearchInstitute/documents/Remote_Labs/Working-With-FPGAs.md

 Output should be visible in the console within Vitis IDE.

-To run in the debugger, click the little bug icon in the toolbar.
+To run in the debugger, click little bug icon in the toolbar (your run configuration should be here).

 When you run debug, it halts at the top of the main function.
 You are in the debugger.
-You can also simply run on the target, and the code will execute and results show up in the console.

-On the target, your executable file is now in `/mnt/sd-mmcblk0p1`.
-You can run it from the serial console if you like.
+You can also run on the target, and the code will execute and results show up in the console.
+On the target, your executable file should be in `/mnt/sd-mmcblk0p1`.